ETIAS Scam Warning

 - Steal personal data including passport numbers, payment details, and addresses

-- Provide worthless "confirmations" that won't be accepted at borders
+- Provide worthless "confirmations" that will not be accepted at borders

 - May not deliver anything at all after taking payment

-Because ETIAS doesn't launch until Q4 2026, any site currently accepting applications is definitively a scam.
+Because ETIAS does not launch until Q4 2026, any site currently accepting applications is definitively a scam.

 Common Scam Tactics